How to Automate Your Business Operations: The Complete Build for $60K–$120K Operators

 Red flag 1: Unstable or changing processes

-If the process changes monthly, automation becomes rewriting monthly.
-That’s not automation—that’s maintenance hell.
+If the process changes every month, automation turns into rewriting it every month, which is not automation but maintenance hell.

-The test: Has this process been stable for 3+ months?
-If no → Document it until stable, then automate.
+The test: Has this process been stable for 3 or more months?
+If not, document it until it is stable, then automate.

-Example: Client onboarding process that’s “still evolving” or “we’re testing different approaches” = Don’t automate yet.
-You’ll spend more time updating automation than you save.
+Example: A client onboarding process that is “still evolving” or where “we’re testing different approaches” should not be automated yet, because you will spend more time updating the automation than you save.

 Red flag 2: Low-frequency tasks

-Automating something you do quarterly costs more than doing it manually 4 times yearly.
+Automating something you do once a quarter often costs more than doing it manually four times a year.

-The math: Task takes 2 hours quarterly = 8 hours yearly.
-Automation takes 6 hours to build + 1 hour yearly maintenance = 7 hours first year.
-Break-even year 1, saves 1 hour yearly after.
-Terrible ROI.
+The math: If a task takes 2 hours quarterly, that is 8 hours a year, while automation that takes 6 hours to build and 1 hour of yearly maintenance totals 7 hours in the first year, breaks even in year one, and saves only 1 hour a year after, which is poor ROI.

-The rule: If the task happens less than monthly, strongly question automation ROI.
-Monthly or more frequent = Good candidate.
-Quarterly or less = Probably not worth it.
+The rule: If the task happens less than monthly, strongly question the ROI of automating it; monthly or more frequent tasks are good candidates, while quarterly or less frequent tasks are probably not worth automating.

 Red flag 3: Requires nuanced judgment

-Automation follows rules.
-If task requires reading between lines, understanding context, making judgment calls—automation will fail in ways that damage relationships.
+Automation follows rules, so if a task requires reading between the lines, understanding context, or making judgment calls, the automation will fail in ways that damage relationships.

 Bad automation candidates: